vino469/Movie-_Sentiment--Analysis/README.md

 Sentiment: Negative
 Conclusion

-The Movie Sentiment Analysis project demonstrates how Natural Language Processing and Machine Learning techniques can be used to analyze customer opinions from text data.
-By using TF-IDF Vectorization and Logistic Regression, the system can classify movie reviews accurately and provide real-time sentiment predictions through a Streamlit application.
+The Movie Sentiment Analysis project demonstrates the application of Natural Language Processing and Machine Learning techniques for text classification.

+By using TF-IDF Vectorization and Logistic Regression, the system can classify movie reviews into positive and negative sentiments.
+The Streamlit deployment provides an interactive interface for real-time sentiment prediction.